Filtering in Blazor Pivot Table Component

 Clearing the existing value filter

-End user can clear the applied value filter by simply click the “Clear” option at the bottom of the filter dialog under “Value” tab.
+You can clear the applied value filter by clicking the “Clear” option at the bottom of the filter dialog under the “Value” tab.

 Clearing Value Filter in Blazor PivotTable